 Using the Form Element feature in Labguru ELN to structure data

 In order to help you work in an organized and efficient manner, we developed the Form Element feature.
-Form Element allows you to design a uniformed or structured protocol, adjusted to company-specific needs and the results you are looking for, For example, QC or production procedures.
+Form Element allows you to design a uniform or structured protocol, adjusted to company-specific needs and the results you are looking for, For example, QC or production procedures.

-    With Form Element, you can create a template that can be filled out with checkboxes, text boxes, date pickers and more.
+With Form Element, you can create a template that can be filled out with checkboxes, text boxes, date pickers, and more.

 Forms must be designed at the protocol level and cannot be edited while used in experiments besides the data entry fields.

 - Design the steps and the input required and lock it so work in predefined boundaries